awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 ## Step 9: Clean up<a name="wfsx-cleanup"></a>

 **Note**
-It takes 20 to 45 minutes to delete the Amazon FSx for Windows File Server file system or the AD\.
-You must wait until the Amazon FSx for Windows File Server file system delete operations are complete before starting the AD delete operations\.
+It takes 20 to 45 minutes to delete the FSx for Windows File Server file system or the AD\.
+You must wait until the FSx for Windows File Server file system delete operations are complete before starting the AD delete operations\.

-**Remove Amazon FSx for Windows File Server file system\.**
+**Remove FSx for Windows File Server file system\.**

 1. Open the [Amazon FSx console](https://console.aws.amazon.com/fsx/)

-1. Click the radio button to the left of the Amazon FSx for Windows File Server file system that you just created\.
+1. Click the radio button to the left of the FSx for Windows File Server file system that you just created\.

 1. Click on **Actions**\.